How Should I Invest Some Extra Cash: Time To Get Into Bonds?

 Once upon a time, we had bonds.

 While stocks tanked in early 2000, we had good representation in bonds which provided strong returns for a while.
-This part of our portfolio we subsequently shifted back to cash as we reacted more conservatively — thinking there would be better opportunities for these funds later on.
+This part of our portfolio we subsequently shifted back to cash as we reacted more conservatively — thinking there would be better opportunities for this money later on.
 We thought it would be best to accumulate and require this cash cushion after we took more risk in the business front and ended up with less job income in the last year.
-But it turns out that we may have miscalculated our reality somewhat causing us to play it more safely than we should have.
-With strong returns from the stock market and some stock option sales, our cash cushion has now grown a bit too large for our taste, yet we’re not willing to take an enormous amount of risk with it.
+But it turns out that we may have miscalculated our reality somewhat, causing us to play it more safely than we should have.
+Our cash cushion has grown a bit too large for our taste, yet we’re not willing to take an enormous amount of risk with it.
 As mentioned, one of our options is to review whether bonds are something to look into, to reduce risk in the long term.
 From cash to bonds, we’d be trading one form of risk (that of inflation risk) for another (that of slight volatility inherent in the bond market).

 We wonder whether bonds are a good bet at this time.
-We have an inverted (or flat) yield curve, which shows that we would probably be better off picking shorter term bonds.
-If we get into bonds, we’d only put in 10% at most as we plan to redistribute our cash into REITs as well at some point.
+At the time of this writing, we have an inverted (or flat) yield curve, which shows that we would probably be better off picking shorter term bonds.
+If we get into bonds, we’d only put in 10% at most as we plan to redistribute our cash elsewhere, at some point.
 But if we consider 10% in mostly short term bonds, why even bother?
 Why not just remain in our trusty tax exempt money market fund which is now currently yielding 3.77%?
-This is a good deal because our taxable equivalent yield is around 6%, and we get this pretty much with no risk!
+This is a good deal because our taxable equivalent yield is around 6%, and we get this yield with practically no risk!

 As you can see, we’re a bit confused as to what we should do.

 Ultimately though, if we were to get into bonds now, it’s more for diversification purposes, in case those rates start to slip down the road.
 Are we sacrificing that safety and security for the opportunity to hedge?
 It seems like a wash if you compare short term bond yields to current cash account yields but these similarities may not last that long and it’s the future we’re not sure about.
-As people who have hardly ever owned bonds in our past lives, I’m not particularly sure if we’re going to gain much out of doing such a shift from cash to bonds these days, but convention is telling us to do it given we’re a bit longer in the tooth and we should practice some hedging.
+As people who have hardly ever owned bonds in our past lives, I’m not particularly sure if we’re going to gain much out of doing such a shift from cash to bonds these days, but convention is telling us to do it given our age.

 Maybe it’s not really worth all the fuss.
 After all, we’re not talking about emerging market stocks here!